Enabling Platforms

 Immuno-Oncology

-This Platform will establish immuno-oncology as a major new research capability of the Institute.
+This Platform establishes immuno-oncology as a major new research capability of the Institute.

-It will play a pivotal role in facilitating the exchange of knowledge, fostering collaborations among researchers and external academic groups, service providers and industry partners to identify access to leading technology and infrastructure.
+It plays a pivotal role in facilitating the exchange of knowledge, fostering collaborations among researchers and external academic groups, service providers and industry partners to identify access to leading technology and infrastructure.

-The platform will work closely with the other enabling platforms to identify the best experimental models and systems and establish the necessary research and analysis capabilities within the Institute.
+The Immuno-oncology Platform works closely with the other enabling platforms to identify the best experimental models and systems and establish the necessary research and analysis capabilities within the Institute.

 Technology Innovation